 Why you should choose Delta

 Life is busy.
 But that shouldn't get in the way of your education.
-Dental Assisting offers a one-year full-time program or a two-year part-time program.
-See the program detail page and compare the tracks.
+Dental Assisting offers a one-year full-time program or a two-year part-time program to make it easier to reach your goals.

 At our dental clinic, you can get hands-on experience working with dentists and patients that are referred from the Helen M. Nickless Medical Clinic.